mvolkmann/blog/src/lit.md

 import {css, html, LitElement} from 'lit';
 import {customElement, property} from 'lit/decorators.js';

+// The class name is not required to match the custom element name.
 @customElement('greet-message')
 export class GreetMessage extends LitElement {
   // This value will come from an HTML attribute.